 The concern with breeding cats as a “business” is when breeders become more concerned with making money instead of the health and preservation of their chosen breed.
 That’s where the most negativity takes its shape.
 While it is okay to make a profit from your efforts as a breeder of Pedigree cats, it should never be your first priority.

 No matter what the business is, there will always be bad people.
-Unfortunately, breeding cats deals with the lives of small, helpless animals that can be affected by the greed of people that are doing it for the wrong reasons.
+Unfortunately, breeding cats deal with the lives of small, helpless animals that can be affected by the greed of people that are doing it for the wrong reasons.

 How to Start a Breeding Cattery Business